EmilyBurak/aws-backups-notifications/README.md

 ## TO DO

-- Work with other services and Backup
+- Work with other services and Backup.
+- Add to 'Resources' section.

 ## Resources